Website Image Skip to Content

 • Loss of consortium

 Speak with a skilled construction accident attorney to discuss your particular situation.
-Our Brooklyn construction accident lawyer at The O’Connor Law Firm will advise you on your best options and handle your case with the personalized attention it deserves.
+Our Brooklyn construction accident lawyer at O’Connor Injury Law will advise you on your best options and handle your case with the personalized attention it deserves.

 Additional Brooklyn Construction Accident FAQs